arbazshah52/Trading_system/README.md

 **#  Support Following file           ##**

 1.**Program.cs**
-* To run the whole system like save data from user.text,item.txt and trades.txt
-* ensure the login user
+* Controls the main flow of the application.
+Handles user input, menu navigation, and coordinates actions like login, upload, and trade.

 2. ## item.cs

-* item file defines the logic for uploading,sorting and browsing item.it
-* it uses compisition to item realted functionally
+* Handles item uploading, browsing, and sorting.
+Stores item data in `items.txt`.

 3. ## User.cs

-* User fil handles all user realted including registration,login,logout and tracking
-* it uses compisition to user data ,logic and strore all user information.
+* Manages user registration, login, logout, and tracking.
+Uses composition to store and retrieve user data from `users.txt`.

 4. ## Trade.cs

-* In this file handles all trade realted including creating trade request,browsing incoming request,accepting/denay and completed trades.
+* Manages trade requests, incoming offers, accept/deny logic, and completed trades.
+Stores trade data in `trades.txt`.
 * it uses composition to trade data logic,stores all trade information in a text files.

 5. ## users.txt